 If you'd like to PRE-ORDER your GEN7 now, you can and I'll ship your truck as soon as it's available.

 As a thank you for your support, I'll also issue you a custom coupon code for 10% off all GEN7 Parts & Hop-Ups that will be valid for one full year!

-Thanks for your support, talk to you soon.
+Thanks for your support, I really appreciate it